By Sagar S Aug. 07, 2017

 On Splitsvilla connections are made and broken based on the couple’s physical appearance – biggest biceps, smallest brain, etc.

-f you are a man who has grown up in India recently, your idea of sex education is probably “buy sunglasses” and “lurk around the gym with the vague hope that you become a Roadie some day”.
+If you are a man who has grown up in India recently, your idea of sex education is probably “buy sunglasses” and “lurk around the gym with the vague hope that you become a Roadie someday”.
 At the gym, you may then find another entitled 20-something man with whom you can discuss exercise routines and “saxy bandis”.
 The two of you then strut around and assume that the entire female population is willing to sleep with you as soon as you say the words, “Hey, how’s you?”

 For those of you completely out of the loop, Splitsvilla is a house located somewhere in India that the RSS has a hard time reaching.
 Every year a few men and women gather in a yearly mating ritual, punctuated by tremendous “woahs” and “ahs”.
 The men, who have been taken away from the gym for too long, are at this point, more protein shake than people.
 They are so impatient to see members of the opposite sex that they have to be kept at an arm’s length – usually on a boat, or a moat – so that they don’t accidentally ejaculate during the meeting.

-The meeting usually involves all the women judging the men by number of hours they have spent at the gym, and men making all sorts of tall claims.
+The meeting usually involves all the women judging the men by the number of hours they have spent at the gym, and men making all sorts of tall claims.
 One such specimen was Nawab Faizi, who in season six, claimed that he was bringing sexy back.
 If you pay close attention you will see that he is actually in the process of giving all the women in the world a boner.

 Once at least two of the contestants have said “ab feel aaya ke hum Splitsvilla main hain,” all hell breaks loose.
 The men and women attempt to create and break connections in the first 10 seconds, readying to play the “Game”, an idea that was injected into Indian culture via the seminal TV show, Roadies.
-The Game involves dramatically exaggerating every movement and word spoken — take cue from Splitsvilla 8’s Priyanka Bora, who said, “Tujhe toh main yahaan pe hi gaad doongi (I’ll bury you here),” when she actually meant to say, “What am I doing with my life?”
+The Game involves dramatically exaggerating every movement and word spoken — take a cue from Splitsvilla 8’s Priyanka Bora, who said, “Tujhe toh main yahaan pe hi gaad doongi (I’ll bury you here),” when she actually meant to say, “What am I doing with my life?”
 Be sure to do this for no reason for the entire duration of your 15 minutes of very little fame.

 It doesn’t matter how huge your arms have become with all the steroids, you have to be able to pull off a Bollywood routine with the grace of a swan.